Uzbekistan passport

-The Uzbek passport, being the property of the Republic of Uzbekistan, is issued By Ministry of Internal Affairs of the Republic of Uzbekistan to the citizens of Uzbekistan for international travels and identity purposes.
-An ordinary international passport can be issued to an infant at birth and must be renewed after 2 years, next one for toddlers renewed after 5 years and later every 10 years for adults over 25 years old.
-The passport could also be changed in case of damage/Stolen or when the bearer of the passport changed His/Her name.
+Uzbekistan passport (Oʻzbekiston fuqarosining pasporti) are issued to citizens of the Republic of Uzbekistan to facilitate international travel.
+Within the Republic of Uzbekistan, citizens are required to use the Uzbekistan identity card (ID-card), which was introduced on 1 January 2021 to replace the previous biometric internal passports.
+While the ID card is primarily for internal use, citizens are now permitted to enter some neighboring countries using only their national ID card, following simplified border-crossing agreements.
+For most other international travel, the Ministry of Internal Affairs issues biometric international passports (burgundy cover), a system that has been in place since 1 January 2019.

 History

 Following the dissolution of the Soviet Union and the regaining of independence, the first Uzbekistan passport was issued and was used both as internal identity document and travel document.
 The first sample that was issued from 1992 was non-biometric, in green colour.
 From 2012 the current, biometric version is in use.
 Until 2020, the Uzbekistan passport was used both as internal and external identity document.
-From 2020, with the introduction of Uzbekistan identity card, the Uzbekistan passport is used only for international travel.
+From 2020, with the introduction of Uzbekistan identity card the Uzbekistan passport is used only for international travel.